SummaryRead the full fact sheet

 Some disorders of the heart include:

-- angina – if the coronary arteries are narrowed, part of the heart muscle may not receive enough blood and oxygen.
+- – if the coronary arteries are narrowed, part of the heart muscle may not receive enough blood and oxygen.
 This causes the sensations of chest tightness and pain that are typical of angina

-- heart murmur – an audible vibration or humming heard through the stethoscope, caused by somewhat noisy blood flow within the heart.
+- – an audible vibration or humming heard through the stethoscope, caused by somewhat noisy blood flow within the heart.
 Faulty heart valves are a common cause, but usually a murmur does not indicate an abnormality

 - heart valve disorders – for example, a faulty mitral valve allows blood to move backwards from the ventricle into the atrium.
 This condition is called mitral regurgitation